CuteLibs/CuteSnack/README.md

 ## Purpose
 CuteSnack is a Material Design Android Snackbar that could be used as an alternative of Default Android Snakbar Library.
-It has everything as the Default Android Snakbar Library,
+It has everything as the Default Android Snakbar Library, but with a lot more features.
 <br/>

 ## Features